-- F.(6) Veterans preference shall not apply to promotional exams. - 23.2 Promotional Eligible Lists - A.(4) General Promotional Eligible Lists: The names of applicants successful in general promotional exams shall be placed on general promotional eligible lists for the classes examined. - B.(2) Departmental Promotional Eligible Lists: The names of applicants successful in departmental promotional exams shall be placed on departmental promotional eligible lists for the classes examined. - C.() These lists shall take precedence over General Eligible Lists. - D.(4) If, at the time of termination, an employee's name appears on a promotional eligible list his/hertheir name shall be removed from the promotional list and placed on the open competitive eligible list for that classification in accordance with his/hertheir final score. - 23.3 Probationary Period
+F. Veterans preference shall not apply to promotional exams.

+23.2.
+Promotional Eligible Lists

+- A. General Promotional Eligible Lists: The names of applicants successful in general promotional exams shall be placed on general promotional eligible lists for the classes examined. - B. Departmental Promotional Eligible Lists: The names of applicants successful in departmental promotional exams shall be placed on departmental promotional eligible lists for the classes examined. - C. These lists shall take precedence over General Eligible Lists. - D. If, at the time of termination, an employee's name appears on a promotional eligible list their name shall be removed from the promotional list and placed on the open competitive eligible list for that classification in accordance with their final score.

+23.3.
+Probationary Period